Culture of the Russian Armed Forces: Heraldry

 Each branch of the Armed Forces has a representative colour, with a ceremonial colour also corresponding to the entire military.
-This coloured was first introduced on 8 December 2000.
+This colour was first introduced on 8 December 2000.
 Being implemented later that month, it was simply a plain red field, symbolizing the traditional red color of the Soviet Armed Forces and its predecessor the Red Army.
-The present official colour was adopted by order of the State Duma in June 2003, consisting of two double-headed eagles and the coat of arms of the Russia on the obverse side.
+The present official colour was adopted by order of the State Duma in June 2003, consisting of the coat of arms of Russia on the obverse side and the emblem of the armed forces, a double-headed eagle holding a sword and a laurel wreath, on the reverse side.
 While having elements of the military flags dating back to the latter years of the Russian Empire, it also contains four golden stars in each corner to honor its Soviet heritage.
-The reverse side also contains two pieces of text written in old Russian, with the top and bottom sides containing the inscriptions "Fatherland" ("Отечество") and "Debt of Honor ("Долг Честь") respectively.
+The reverse side also contains two pieces of text stylised as Old Slavonic script, with the top side containing the inscription "Fatherland" ("Отечество") and the bottom side containing "Duty" ("Долг") and "Honor" ("Честь").